LinuxSDA/HashBang/README.md

 ## Script under progress.
 Do not use.

-This vimscript adds `#! interpreter` lines to your file automatically, based on file extension, and also makes them executable when you quit.
+This vimscript adds `#! interpreter` lines to your new files automatically, based on file extension, and also makes them executable when you quit.

 To use it you can download the file and do: